emipa606/RecycleThis/README.md

 # Bugs and suggestions

-If you encounter any errors related to this mod or notice bugs, please post bug reports in [https://steamcommunity.com/workshop/filedetails/discussion/2567877605/3060745474560090101/](bug reports section).
-Also feel free to post any suggestions in comments on how to make this mod better.
+[strike]If you encounter any errors related to this mod or notice bugs, please post bug reports in [https://steamcommunity.com/workshop/filedetails/discussion/2567877605/3060745474560090101/](bug reports section).[/strike] Also feel free to post any suggestions in comments on how to make this mod better.

 # Compatibility